 - Baby Essentials program (based on availability - baby formula and food, diapers from infant to toddler sizes, quilts donated by various community groups for newborns, and etc.).

 - Information and Referrals (i.e. mental health, support groups, parenting programs, counselling, household items, training programs, career and employment, and etc.).

 - And much more!
 We have also included a list of our annual programs below.

-Accessing the CRC is available to all individuals and families in Chestermere and SE Rocky View.
-The CRC Team will work with you to access the resources that best meet your needs.
+Accessing the FCRC is available to all individuals and families in Chestermere and SE Rocky View.
+The FCRC Team will work with you to access the resources that best meet your needs.

 - Visit us at City Hall, 105 Marina Drive, Chestermere.
 We can take appointments Monday - Friday, 9:00 am - 4:00pm.